Police: Man charged with murder of woman he met on social media - NewsBreak

 RALEIGH, N.C.
 (WNCN) — North Carolina State Auditor Beth Wood is facing multiple charges after leaving the scene of a December crash, including hit-and-run, Wake County District Attorney Lorrin Freeman confirmed Wednesday night.
 Wood, North Carolina’s auditor since 2009, is facing a Class 2 misdemeanor for hit-and-run resulting in property damage and an infraction for […]

 HORRY COUNTY, S.C.
-(WBTW) — A woman allegedly left an Horry County hospital on Wednesday without being discharged and stole a hospital van, according to a police report and warrant obtained by News13.
-Paige Louise Johnson, 26, of Longs, was arrested and charged with grand larceny $10,000 or more,...
+(WBTW) — A woman left a South Carolina hospital on Wednesday without being discharged and stole a hospital van, according to a police report and warrant.
+Paige Louise Johnson, 26, of Longs in Horry County, was arrested and charged with grand larceny $10,000 or more, according to online booking records.

 MrBeast from NC posts new video of 10 dangerous escape rooms for $100,000